kubernetes/website/content/en/docs/concepts/policy/resource-quotas.md

 Resource quotas work like this:

 - Different teams work in different namespaces.
-Currently this is voluntary, but support for making this mandatory via ACLs is planned.
+This can be enforced with [RBAC](/docs/reference/access-authn-authz/rbac/).

 - The administrator creates one ResourceQuota for each namespace.